 Legendary artists and longtime friends Joan Baez, Mary Chapin Carpenter, Amy Ray and Emily Saliers will share the stage in a special group performance as Four Voices in June, including a performance at Meadow Brook Amphitheatre on Friday, June 9 at 8 p.m.

-Tickets go on sale Friday, February 24 at 10 a.m. at Livenation.com, Palacenet.com, The Palace Ticket Store and all Ticketmaster locations.
-Tickets may be also charged by phone to American Express, Discover, Visa and MasterCard by calling 800.745.3000.
+Tickets are available at Livenation.com, The Palace Ticket Store and all Ticketmaster locations.
+Tickets may also be charged by phone to American Express, Discover, Visa and MasterCard by calling 800.745.3000.